bganguly/coding-project-ui/README.md

 This project requires us to develop a website template viewer.
 See details in [README.md in master branch](https://github.com/bganguly/siemens-coding-project/tree/master#readme)

-This specific branch is an SPA with just the js/styles for it to render, but relies on /GETs on a locahost express app running on port 3001 to fetch other assets (images and templates.json).
+This specific branch is an SPA with just the js/styles for it to render, but relies on /GETs on a separate freestanding locahost express app running on port 3001 to fetch other assets (images and templates.json have been moved out from this branch to the branch_03_backend).
 The express app is runnable via checking out the [branch_03_backend branch](https://github.com/bganguly/siemens-coding-project/tree/branch_03_backend).
 More instructions follow.

 To run:
 ```